solita/solita.github.com/_posts/2020-05-25-kinesis-streams-part-1.md

 })
 ```

-Here we check the number of failed records in the batch (the value of `FailedErrorCount`) and, in case of a partial failure, do the manual retries.
+Here we check the number of failed records in the batch (the value of `FailedRecordCount`) and, in case of a partial failure, do the manual retries.

 To know which records to retry, we need to use the array of records we got as a response.
 It contains individual record responses in the **exact same order** as the outgoing record array.
 We just need to compare the two arrays and pick the records that have an `ErrorCode` and `ErrorMessage` instead of a `RecordId`.